Quick overview:

 - if it ensures the safety of a protected person.

 Only a person of the same sex as you can carry out a body search.
-He or she may use direct physical contact or “merely” observe you, including your exposed body, and may ask you to make a movement that makes it obvious that you are not carrying a weapon or other dangerous item.
-A body search also includes a search of your clothing and belongings that you are currently carrying.
-The officer will make an official record of the search.
+He or she may make a physical inspection of your body and clothing or “merely” observe you, including your exposed body, and may ask you to make a movement that makes it obvious that you are not carrying a weapon or other dangerous item.